-- Cost of sweepers plus operation and maintenance expense. - Citizen resistance to vehicle removal requirements. - Generally can't operate during heavy rain & freezing weather.
+- Cost of sweepers plus operation and maintenance expense. - Citizen resistance to vehicle removal requirements. - Generally can't operate during freezing weather.

-When it comes to other pavement-based pollutant removal, advantages of sweeping far outweigh:
+When it comes to pavement-based pollution removal, advantages far outweigh:

 - No real estate or property owner dislocation costs. - No infrastructure to develop or maintain. - No periodic structures or filters to check and maintain. - And, we now know...